Food Hygiene Rating

 Our officer then rates the business from 5, for very good, to 0 – which means urgent improvement is required.
 Depending on the risk, the officer can shut down your business.

-We will let you know what improvements need to be made and what action you can take to improve your hygiene rating.
+We let you know what improvements need to be made and what action you can take to improve your hygiene rating.

 How to appeal

 If you think the rating for your business is unfair or wrong, use our appeal form to let us know.

 As the food business operator of the establishment you have a ‘right to reply’ in respect of the food hygiene rating given following your inspection.

 The purpose is to enable you to explain subsequent actions that have been taken to make the improvements as detailed in the inspection letter.
 You can also explain mitigation for the circumstances at the time of the inspection.
 The 'right to reply' is not for making complaints or for criticising the scheme or food safety officer.